 Prevagen Extra Strength

-These are double the strength of the regular (20mg, as opposed to the 10mg serving that the regular offers), so it is aimed at people that want that extra boost.
-We would recommend that you only move up to the extra strength after you have been taking the regular for at least a month.
-It also comes in mixed berry flavor.
+These are double the strength of the regular (20mg, as opposed to the 10mg serving that the regular offers), so it is aimed at people who want that extra boost.

 Prevagen Professional Formula

-This has a whopping 40 mg per capsule, so double the strength of the Extra Strength, and four times that of the regular formula.
 If you think that you would like to try this one, having already tried the other two, we would suggest that you see a medical professional to discuss the matter first.

 As you can see, the products only vary in their strength, so they all have the same benefits, the same ingredients and would generate a similar result.
-So everything else in this review is relevant to all three variations of Prevagen.

 Prevagen Benefits